sparkfabrik/company-playbook/content/working-at-sparkfabrik/personal-projects.md

 Addressing every possible case with a playbook page is very hard.

-We value personal freedom and our employees well-being so much, it's the first point in our mission.
+We value personal freedom and well-being so much, they are first-in-line in our mission.
 For this very reason, **we value transparency and honesty over everything else**.

-The golden rule to avoid any possible issue is: **talk to us**.
+The golden rule to avoid issues is: **talk to us**.

 With an open dialogue we will always figure out how to save everyone's day.